Lighting Tips and Techniques

 LED LIGHT SPACING

-With Festive Frames we are trying to dress the sculptures in the most efficient and time-consuming way.
+With Festive Frames we are trying to dress the sculptures in the most efficient and time-efficient way.
 It therefore makes sense to use more densely spaced light strings.
-However sometimes the colour you want is not available so you will need to use what you can get.
-In this respect we refer to the light spacing as being the distance between each LED light along the stribg.

 We found the best format to be lights spaced at 2.5 to 3cm.
 Example 28.77mtr length = 960 Leds.
 These give a great density for their length.

-If the colour you have or require is not available in 2.5cm spacing then the most popular string lights are in 7 to 8cm spacing.
-This was the standard spacing for lights upto a few years ago and will work OK.
+Some string lights have the leds spaced at 7 to 10cm spacing.
+This was the standard spacing for lights up to a few years ago and will work OK.

-If you use these you will need to increase the length in the instruction manual provided accordingly so your light density achieves the same result.
+If you use these you will need to increase the lengths required in the instruction manual provided accordingly so your light density achieves the same result.

 HANDLING AND CARE